awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       For more information about the maximum number of network interfaces for each instance type, see [IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the *Amazon EC2 User Guide for Linux Instances*\.

    1. Follow the steps for **Self\-managed nodes** in [Launching self\-managed Amazon Linux nodes](launch-workers.md) to create a new self\-managed node group\.
 After you've opened the AWS CloudFormation template, enter values as described in the instructions\.
-Specify the subnets that you specified in the `ENIConfig` resources that you deployed\.
 For the **BootstrapArguments** field, enter the following value\.

       ```
       --use-max-pods false --kubelet-extra-args '--max-pods=<20>'